tufourn/tufourn.github.io/_posts/2025-03-28-obra-dinn-style-dithering.md

     var bayer_val = bayer[bayer_x][bayer_y]
     image_sphere.set_pixel(resolution - 1 - x, resolution - 1 - y, Color(bayer_val, bayer_val, bayer_val, 1.0))
 ```
+{:file="create_cubemap_image.gd"}

 ![Stretch](05_stretch_warp.png)

-It looks a bit better now, the dither pattern at the corners now looks more uniform than before.
+It looks better now, the dither pattern at the corners now looks more uniform than before.
 But then I ran into another problem: The Bayer dither pattern doesn't really tile well in a cubemap.
 It's more apparent when you apply the effect.
 Because the dither pattern at the corners are larger now, the seams look even more noticeable.

 ![Seam](06_seam.png)

-After messing around with the mapping a bit, I ended up with this:
+After a bit of messing around with the mapping, I ended up with this:

 ```gdscript
 var bayer_x : int = roundi(angle_x_normalized * bayer_size * tiling) % bayer_size